exercism/go/exercises/concept/need-for-speed/.docs/hints.md

 - Assume the car is just starting the race
 - You need to calculate the maximum distance a car can drive with the current level of battery
+- The distance is a product of the car's speed and its *drain rate*.
+The *drain rate* is calculated by `battery / batteryDrain`.
 - Knowing the maximum distance the car can drive, compare it with the distance of the race track

 [struct]: https://tour.golang.org/moretypes/2